About Me

 In January 2007, I made another circle in my life by becoming nationally certified as a personal trainer.
 I had originally gone to WVU to become a physical therapist and to help other handicapped children, so by becoming a fitness instructor and personal trainer later in life, I returned to what I dreamed of doing for others when I was a young lady.

 I am grateful that, having worked through the troubles in my life, I understand better how to be healthier mentally, physically and emotionally.
-With all these experiences, I am better prepared to help others have more abundant lives.
+As an older adult, I am better prepared to help others have more abundant lives.

 I told Sandy Wells, “That’s what I do in my classes.
 I try to help people come out of themselves and look at themselves and smile at themselves.
 We need to be kinder to ourselves and show self-compassion.”